MadByteDE/SPT-Linux-Guide/docs/issues.md

 Usually this means the DLL override for `winhttp` is missing!
 Manually set `winhttp` to `n,b` in `Configure` > `Runner options` > `DLL Overrides`.

-For some users this appearently also happens when using an automated Lutris Installer script, despite the script already adding the override to the prefix (twice actually - into the prefix registry and as environment variable).
-This appears to be an issue with Lutris or some specific Linux setups.

 If the game worked previously & this happens after installing new mods, chances are you're running into issues with the mod(s).
 Check compatibilty of the mod with other mods as well as the installed SPT version.

 [Back](#table-of-content)